 Cook’s Meadow consists of a 1-mile loop trail with stunning views of Yosemite Falls, Half Dome, Glacier Point, and Sentinel Rock.

-Don’t miss stopping at the Sentinel Bridge for another amazing view of Half Dome!
+Don’t miss stopping at the Sentinel Bridge for an amazing view of Half Dome!

 There is a small parking area off Sentinel Drive where you can park and complete this hike.